rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 Type: select one (optional)

-- No, I do not code in Rust in a company
+- No, I don't code in Rust in a company
 - Yes (1-50 employees)
 - Yes (51-500 employees)
 - Yes (501-5000 employees)
 - Yes (more than 5000 employees)

 ## Development workflows

+Here we would like to understand what kinds of workflows you use when compiling Rust code.
+If you work on multiple projects with diverse workflows, please primarily focus on use-case(s) where you most struggle with compilation performance.

 ### Which build systems do you use to build Rust code?